nerves-project/nerves/docs/Updating Projects.md

 system to a newer official build.
 Many systems have dependency requirements on Nerves 1.5 that can be updated to Nerves 1.6 without issue.
 Please review the Nerves system release notes when you upgrade.

+## Updating from v1.6 to v1.7

+The only backwards incompatible change in Nerves 1.7 is to remove Distillery support.
+See [Updating from v1.4 to v1.5](#updating-from-v1-4-to-v1-5) for how to move to mix releases.

 <p align="center">
 Is something wrong?